Jackey-Sparrow/hiApp-ionic/README.md

 - [ ] add comment use actionSheet
 - [x] log out function
 - [x] implement the online web of this project
+- [ ] conside to use loadin-bar instead of loading-modal
+- [ ] use lazy load to deal with the images

 # issues